Buckwheat Flour Cookies (Soft, Chewy, and Delicious)

 • Preheat the oven to 375 degrees Fahrenheit.

-• Add 1 cup buckwheat flour and 1/2 teaspoon baking soda, then use your hands to mix until a dough is formed (you can wear disposable gloves if you prefer to not get your hands sticky).
+• Add 1 cup buckwheat flour (spooned into the measuring cup—not scooped) and 1/2 teaspoon baking soda, then use your hands to mix until a dough is formed (you can wear disposable gloves if you prefer to not get your hands sticky).

 • Use your hands to roll the dough into 12 evenly sized balls and place them on a sheet pan lined with parchment paper.